Jack Pearadin and Doug Nelsen found a 1.73-carat diamond after nearly a year of searching the park's field.

 The sad truth is that the state electoral map in 2016 isn't terribly dynamic: Republicans are firmly in control and look to stay that way.
 The real action this cycle is to be found in the questions to be placed directly before Arkansas voters, three of which were referred to the ballot by the legislature and four of which were initiated by citizen petition.

 However, although voters will be presented with seven questions on Nov.
-8, two of those measures now have been disqualified by the state Supreme Court.
+8, three of those measures now have been disqualified by the state Supreme Court.
 Votes won't be counted on Issue 4 or Issue 5, which were both citizen-initiated proposed amendments to the Constitution.
 (They'll still appear on the ballot, zombie-like, simply because the ballots have already been printed.)
-Issue 6 has been deemed eligible by the court, while a challenge to Issue 7 is still pending.
+Issue 7 has also been disqualified, but as of Sat., Oct.
+29, the court had yet to respond to a request for a rehearing.

 Voters, after all, often find themselves pondering a question for the first time while standing in a small booth at the head of a long line.
 When confronted with a long litany of questions, they may respond by simply skipping them all, Parry explained.
 Around 20 percent of voters can be expected to "vote for Trump or Clinton and Boozman or Eldridge and maybe a local race or two ... [and] leave a significant portion of the rest of the ballot blank.
 Sometimes it's called ballot fatigue."
 The interesting question about ballot issues, she said, is "what people feel like they have enough information to make a decision about and what they leave to everyone else to decide."